raquentin/raquentin.github.io/content/notes/dynamic-programming.md

 tags:
   - dp
   - cs
-  - algos
+  - algo
 ---

-Two ways:
-- Top down, with recurrence and memorization.
--  Bottom up, with iteration.
-	- In either case, we solve small subproblems and store them.
-- This causes a space-time trade-off.
+There's two variants of dymanic programming algorithms: top down, with recurrence and memorization, and bottom up, with iteration.
+In either case, we solve small subproblems and store them.
+This causes a space-time trade-off.
 The difference between Divide and Conquer algorithms and Dynamic Programming algorithms is that the subproblems in DP overlap, so it's inefficient to recompute all of them.

 ## Fibonacci
 The recursive algorithm below takes exponential time with respect to n.
 It can be made faster by storing intermediate results.